 Home > Blog Posts > Negotiating a pay rise

 Negotiating a pay rise

-Maybe your salary is falling behind market rates.
-Or maybe you’ve gone over and above your job description, and delivered quality work beyond your employer’s expectations for a very respectable amount of time.
+Maybe your salary is falling behind market rates, or maybe you’ve gone over and above your job description and delivered quality work beyond your employer’s expectations.
 Either way, you’re starting to realise that you’re worth more than your remuneration reflects.
 It may be time to discuss a pay rise.

 But like so many people before you, you’re putting off the nerve-wracking negotiation.
-You don’t want to come across as entitled and bratty, and you’ve been hoping all this time that your boss will just notice your diligence, and you won’t have to make the first move.
+You don’t want to come across as entitled and bratty, and you’ve been hoping all this time that your boss will notice your diligence, and you won’t have to make the first move.
 But you know that’s not going to happen, because even if your boss has taken stock of all your achievements, they’re not going to pull money out of their own pocket (or the company’s) if they don’t have to.
-If you don’t ask for it, you won’t get it.
+If you don’t ask for it, you often won’t get it.

 So what do you do?